lupasearch/lupasearch-client/docs/components/tracking.md

 - `analytics.enabled` - whether analytics tracking is enabled;

 - `analytics.parentEventName` - name of the event category, that will appear in your analytics dashboard.

+- `analytics.ignoreEvents` - array of ignored events (that will not be sent to google analytics) by name.